Krsetyi/Y3_EPA_NHS-Staff-Survey_NLP-Hybrid-Workflow/schema/README.md

 - Sub-themes
 - Further sub-themes (where applicable)
 This layer ensures consistency with national frameworks and supports interpretability for leadership audiences

+### Layer 2 - Emergent Theme Detection

+This layer captures new or unexpected themes identified through unsupervised topic modelling.
+Examples include:
+- Operational friction points
+- Localised cultural issues
+- New organisational risks
+- Policy / change related themes
+- Unexpected positive signals
+These themes evolve over time and may be promoted into Layer 1 if they stabilise.

+### Layer 3 - Action-Owner Routing

+This layer maps actionable themes to the senior leadership group responsible for responding.
+Examples include (awaiting actual list):
+- People & OD Leadership Team
+- EDI Steering Group
+- Workforce Planning
+- Wellbeing & Engagement
+- Quality Governance
+- HR Business Partners
+- Operational Leadership Team
+- Analyst Review Required
+This layer ensures that insights lead to clear accountability and organisational action.

+## How to Use This Schema

+### For Analysts
+- Filter by Layer to work with specific parts of the taxonomy
+- Join model outputs to the schema using theme/sub-theme names
+- Use RoutingOwner to generate action-focused reports

+### For Developers
+- Use the schema as a label map for supervised or hybrid models
+- Validate model outputs aganst the schema to ensure consistency
+- Extend the schema by adding new rows rather than modifying existing ones

+### For Goverance and Leadership
+- Provides transparency on how comments are classified
+- Shows how actionable issues are routed
+- Supports auditability and repeatability

+## Maintenance Guidelines
+- Do not delete rows - use version control to track changes
+- Add new themes as new rows
+- Promote emergent themes to Layer 1 only after analyst review
+- Update routing owners when governance structures change
+- Use the Notes column to document rationale for changes

+## Versioning
+All changes to the schema shold be made via pull request to ensure:
+- Traceability
+- Peer review
+- Clear change history
+This support reproducibility and strengthens the governance model